SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/managing-tenants.md

 ### Deleting subtenants

 {{< c8y-admon-important >}}
 Deleting a subtenant cannot be reverted.
 For security reasons, it is therefore only available in the {{< management-tenant >}}.
 You cannot delete tenants from any tenant but the {{< management-tenant >}}.
+Contact your Operations team on any further support.

 Administrators in {{< enterprise-tenant >}}s are only allowed to suspend active subtenants, but not to delete them.
 {{< /c8y-admon-important >}}